Rockland County Second Offense DWI Lawyer

-A conviction for a second offense DWI can substantially impact your job and your ability to continue your career.
-A skilled DWI defense lawyer could build a defense to fight the charges you are facing.
+A conviction for a second drunk driving offense can substantially impact your job and your ability to continue your career.
+A skilled DWI attorney could build a defense to fight the charges you are facing.

-New York Vehicle and Traffic Law § 1192(1) makes it illegal for individuals to drive while their ability to drive is impaired by alcohol (DWAI).
+New York Vehicle and Traffic Law § 1192(1) makes it illegal for individuals to drive while impaired by alcohol (DWAI).
 Under New York Vehicle and Traffic Law § 1192(4-a), it is also illegal drive while impaired by the combined use of alcohol and drugs.
-Furthermore, under New York Vehicle and Traffic Law § 1192(2), a person may not drive while intoxicated by alcohol (DWI) per se.
 DWI per se means that a chemical test shows that a person’s blood alcohol content (BAC) is .08 percent or more.

 Drivers also may not operate motor vehicles while in an intoxicated condition, generally.
-If their BAC measures .18 percent or more, then drivers can face aggravated DWI charges, which can result in more severe penalties.
-While even a first DWI offense can have severe repercussions, a second DWI can be even more devastating.
-Subsequent charges make working with a second offense DWI lawyer in Rockland County essential.
+If their BAC measures .18 percent or more, then drivers can face aggravated drunk driving charges, which can result in more severe penalties.
+While even a first offense can have severe repercussions, a second DWI can be even more devastating.
+Subsequent charges make working with a second offense DWI attorney in Rockland County essential.

 New York Vehicle and Traffic Law § 1193(1) sets forth the penalties for DWAI, which typically is a misdemeanor offense.
 However, individuals with a prior DWAI, DWI, or related conviction within the previous five years, can face enhanced penalties.
 These penalties include a fine ranging from $500 to $750, a 30-day jail sentence, or both.